 Were You Injured Due to an EHR Error?

 While EHRs were designed to make diagnostics and patient care easier, they still fall short as far as protecting patients.
-Patients are injured each day in the United States due to improper records, errors and omissions.
+Patients are injured each day in the United States due to improper records, errors, and omissions.
 If you were injured, contact a CT medical malpractice attorney right away.
-Contact Berkowitz and Hanna LLC today to schedule a no obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.